-Fig. 2: Imaginary part of the Green function of the Anderson molecule (orange) and Hubbard dimer (blue) in the zero temperature limit.
-For the Hubbard dimer the exact Green functions are used, as in the right panels of Fig. 1.
-Parameters: t = 1, $\varepsilon_s = \mu$ .
-Top: U = 0 (left) and U = 4t (right).
+Fig. 3: Imaginary part of the retarded Green function of the Anderson molecule (orange) and Hubbard dimer (blue) in the zero temperature limit.
+In the bottom left panel the local self-energy approximation is adopted for the Hubbard dimer; in all other cases the exact Green function of the Hubbard dimer is shown.
+Parameters: t=1, $\varepsilon_s=\mu$.
+Top: U=0 (left) and U=4t (right).
 Bottom: Evolution with increasing U from 0 to 4t in equal steps.